Questions to ask and things to look for when searching for a humane breeder

 However, some breeding operations practice inhumane or inadequate breeding practices.
 And while commercial breeders must meet minimum standards required by local, state, and sometime federal law, the interpretation of these laws can differ considerably from breeder to breeder, and may not meet the expectations of consumers.

 We strongly encourage anyone interested in purchasing a pet from a breeder to do their homework.
+In fact, AHS supports a state bill that will help consumers do their research.

 Five questions to ask every breeder